-Operators are using the product for its intended purpose.
-Operators must be trained in basic laboratory safety, basic electrical safety, handling of cryogenic liquids and adequate use of scientific instruments, in particular ultra high vacuum systems.
-They must be protected from electric shock, frost bite and contact with potentially dangerous situations.
+Operators use the product for its intended purpose.
+Users must be trained in electrical safety, handling of cryogenic liquids and adequate use of the instrument.
+They must be protected from electric shock and other potentially dangerous situations.

-Maintenance Personnel perform routine tasks on the product to keep it in proper operating conditions i.e. controlling the LN_2 filling lines, cooling setups, gas bottles, dewars or replacing consumables.
-Maintenance procedures are described in the manual and must be followed at all times.
+Maintenance Personnel perform routine tasks on the product to keep it in proper operating conditions, i.e. setting up the line voltage or replacing consumables.
+Maintenance procedures described in this manual must be followed.

-Service Personnel are trained to work on ultra high vacuum equipment, gas handling systems, pressurized gas cylinders and cryogenic liquids as well as perform fault finding measurements and repair work to the product.
-Only fully trained service personnel is settinng up the gas filling lines, gas bottles, etc. which are necessary for a proper operation of the product.
+Service Personnel are trained to work on live circuits and to work cryogenic liquids as well as perform fault finding measurements and repair work to the product.
+Only fully trained service personnel qualified to handle potentially lethal voltages may perform servicing and repair.